FuelLabs/fuels-ts/apps/docs/src/guide/provider/querying-the-chain.md

 <<< @/../../docs-snippets/src/guide/provider/querying-the-chain.test.ts#Provider-get-blocks{ts:line-numbers}

+# Getting a message by its nonce

+You can use the `getMessageByNonce` method to retrieve a message by its nonce.

+<<< @/../../docs-snippets/src/guide/provider/querying-the-chain.test.ts#getMessageByNonce{ts:line-numbers}

 <!-- TODO: fix these examples to not reference hardcoded values after #1356 which introduces message generation tools
 ### Get messages